-The DPA rate in backing solid wall is ~26 DPA/FPY, 3.6 DPA/FPY, 9.5 DPA/FPY, and 30 DPA/FPY, with the Li, Flibe, Sn-Li, and Pb-Li liquid layer, respectively.
-If the 200 DPA is considered as the limit at which the wall and shield zone require replacement, the lifetime of these components would be 7.7 year, 56 year, 21 year, and 7 year, respectively.
-Clearly the presence of the liquid layer made these components last the lifetime of the plant (30 year) when Flibe is used as the breeder.
-In the case of Sn-Li, one replacement may be required after ~20 years.
-But 3-4 replacements may be needed in the case of Li and Pb-Li breeders.
+The DPA rate in backing solid wall is ~ 26 DPA/FPY, 3.6 DPA/FPY, 9.5 DPA/FPY, and 30 DPA/FPY, with the Li, Flibe, Sn-Li, and Pb-Li liquid layer, respectively.
+If the 200 DPA is considered as the limit at which the wall and shield zone require replacement, the lifetime of these components would be 7.7, 56, 21, and 7 yr, respectively.
+Clearly the presence of the liquid layer made these components last the lifetime of the plant (30 years) when Flibe is used as the breeder.
+In the case of Sn-Li, one replacement may be required after ~ 20 years.
+But three to four replacements may be needed in the case of Li and Pb-Li breeders.